-Vietnam, a Southeast Asian sea-side country was once ruled by colonial power France for many decades.
-From 1945 to 1954, a resistance against the colonial rule took place, called as First Indochina War.
+Vietnam was previously a part of a French colony named ‘French Indochina’.
+From 1945 to 1954, an armed resistance against the colonial regime took place, called as the First Indochina War.
 France lost the battle and a peace conference was held in Geneva.
-The former French colony ‘Indochina’ became divided into Laos, Cambodia, and Vietnam.
+The former colony was announced liberated and became divided into three independent states Laos, Cambodia and Vietnam.

-In 1964, the U.S. Congress powered President Lyndon Johnson to take military actions in the region, after they alleged that two US naval ships had been attacked.
-Soon air strikes were started along with the ground and naval offensives.
-But after battling 3/4 years, intolerance started to grow inside US, as the government couldn’t show any visible progress against the North Vietnamese troops in the war field.
+In 1964, the U.S. Congress empowered President Lyndon Johnson to take military actions in the region, after it had been alleged that two US naval ships were attacked by communist forces there.
+Soon air strikes were started in Vietnam along with the ground and naval offensives.
+North Vietnam stroke back.
+Hundreds of people lost their lives including notable numbers of US soldiers.

-On 21 January 1968, northern forces set a trap against the US and South Vietnam.
+On 21 January 1968, the northern forces set a trap against the US and South Vietnamese troops.
 They bombed at Khe Sanh in full-scale which was a stronghold of US marine.
-To protect it, a massive replacement of troops was conducted by US to Khe Sanh from other parts of the region, which makes the US position weaker in those areas.
+To protect the base, a massive replacement of troops was conducted by United States to Khe Sanh from other parts of the region, which eventually made the US position weaker in those areas.
 North Vietnamese guerillas were waiting for this.